By Ashok Prasad, Founder, Niyyam

 - Increase SIP annually

-- Avoid panic decisions
+- Avoid emotional decisions

 Frequently Asked Questions (FAQs)

-1. Is ₹10,000 per month enough for a mutual fund investment?
+Is ₹10,000 per month enough?

-2. How many funds should I choose?
+How many funds should I invest in?

-3. Can I increase SIP later?
+Can I increase SIP later?

 Disclaimer

 Mutual fund investments are subject to market risks.
-Past performance is not indicative of future returns.
-Investors should read all scheme-related documents carefully before investing.
+Investors should read all scheme-related documents carefully before investing and consider their financial goals, risk tolerance, and investment horizon.

 Share this guide with your friends, family, and colleagues to help them make better financial decisions.